 Six full-time patrol officers respond to a variety of calls ranging from motor vehicle lockouts to burglaries to domestic disturbances, thefts, assaults and more.
 The patrol officers handle everything from the time a call is received through the resolution of that call.
 Often times they work in conjunction with the detective as well as other departments.
 In addition to responding to calls the patrol officers are also responsible for pro-active patrol of the town, enforcing traffic laws and community policing.

 The detective works closely with patrol and leads the larger more in depth investigations.
-She works a variety of cases from suspicious death investigations to sexual assaults, drug investigations, burglaries and more.
+The detective also works a variety of cases from suspicious death investigations to sexual assaults, drug investigations, burglaries and more.
 The detective is also in charge of processing all of the evidence that comes through the department.
-She often works closely with other local, state and federal agencies.
+The detective often works closely with other local, state and federal agencies.
 The detective is the department representative on the Concord Regional Crimeline and is also the sex offender compliance officer for the department.

 The administrative assistants are the public’s first contact at the police station.
 They are responsible for answering the phones and dispatching incoming calls to the officers as well as taking care of the administrative functions of the department.
 They process all of the paperwork that comes through the department from parking tickets to pistol permit applications and more.
 They are also responsible for assisting the prosecutor doing everything from preparing subpoenas to sending discovery to defense attorneys.

 The department has an attorney prosecutor who works out of our building at 40 Allenstown Road.
-All violation level and misdemeanor offenses are handled by our prosecutor at the 6th Circuit District Division and Family Division Courts in Hooksett NH.
-Felony level cases are referred to the Merrimack County Attorney’s Office for prosecution after probable cause hearings and arraignments are completed by our prosecutor.
-The prosecutor works with the officers and the detective towards the resolution and adjudication of all cases.
+All violation level and misdemeanor offenses are handled by our prosecutor at the 6th Circuit District Division and Family Division Courts in Hooksett, NH.
+Felony level cases are referred to the Merrimack County Attorney’s Office for prosecution.
+The prosecutor works with the officers towards the resolution and adjudication of all cases.
 She is also responsible for annual trainings with the officers regarding legal updates and case preparation.